-In this article, you will learn how flooring influences buyer perception when it genuinely helps a property sell faster, when it is worth upgrading and when it is not and how to prioritise flooring decisions as part of a staging strategy.
-If you only wanted a clear answer, flooring matters because it affects how buyers judge the entire property.
-If you’re going to use it effectively without overspending, the rest of the article will guide you through that decision-making process step by step.
+In this article, learn how flooring influences buyer perception, when it helps a property sell faster, when upgrading is worthwhile, and how to prioritise flooring decisions as part of a staging strategy.
+Flooring matters because it affects how buyers judge the entire property.
+If you want to use it effectively without overspending, the rest of the article will provide guidance through that decision-making process step by step.

 Table of contents